Doctor brain drain costs Africa $2 billion

-LONDON Sub-Saharan African countries that invest in training doctors have ended up losing $2 billion as the expert clinicians leave home to find work in more prosperous developed nations, researchers said on Friday.
+LONDON Sub-Saharan African countries that invest in training doctors have ended up losing $2 billion (1 billion pounds) as the expert clinicians leave home to find work in more prosperous developed nations, researchers said on Friday.

 A study by Canadian scientists found that South Africa and Zimbabwe suffer the worst economic losses due to doctors emigrating, while Australia, Canada, Britain and the United States benefit the most from recruiting doctors trained abroad.